-- Category 2: An intermediate configuration - This instantiation (see Fig. 6) is more complex than the previous one and it contains sensors belonging to all four types of the generic architecture (health monitoring sensors that detect pulse and blood pressure, smart home sensors that detect user movements, a wearable fall sensor, and a set of physical exercise monitoring sensors), as well as a local controller with inbuilt data collection functionality, which forwards the data to the cloud controller.
-The cloud controller has a DSS with context modeling, fuzzy logic and RBR.
+- Category 1: A minimal configuration-The minimum configuration architecture consists of the following modules: Two sensors (a fall sensor and a pulse monitoring sensor), a mobile phone UI, and cloud controller with a third-party UI and DSS system with a minimum context-space information including the health data (pulse and fall) and DA.
+The simplified DSS employs only RBR with fuzzy logic as AI techniques.
+The minimal configuration is shown in Figure 5. - Category 2: An intermediate configuration-This instantiation (see Figure 6) is more complex than the previous one and it contains sensors belonging to all four types of the generic architecture (health monitoring sensors that detect pulse and blood pressure, smart home sensors that detect user movements, a wearable fall sensor, and a set of physical exercise monitoring sensors), as well as a local controller with inbuilt data collection functionality, which forwards the data to the cloud controller.
+The cloud controller has a DSS with context modeling, fuzzy logic, and RBR.